 And yet, this has been a tumultuous time for the municipal bond market.
 The Orange County bankruptcy and default followed the loss of an estimated 1.7 billion dollars in public funds through a risky investment strategy.
 There have been reports of other losses, fortunately less severe than Orange County.
-Nor are losses the only type of problem faced -- in the District of Columbia, for example, a financial control board has been established with control over spending.

 I know the concern you have over these issues.
-And surely you know better than most the apprehension telt by local taxpayers.
+And surely you know better than most the apprehension felt by local taxpayers.